carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 **Note:** A type may implement any number of different interfaces, but may provide at most one implementation of any single interface.
-This makes the act of selecting an implementation of an interface for a type unambiguous throughout the whole program, so e.g. `Point as Vector` is well defined.
+This makes the act of selecting an implementation of an interface for a type unambiguous throughout the whole program, so for example `Point as Vector` is well defined.

 We don't expect users to ordinarily name facet types explicitly in source code.
 Instead, values are cast to a facet type as part of calling a generic function,